jorishr/notes-on-backend/authentication/auth_options.md

 Basically there are three main options:
 - Session + PassportJs
 - Custom solutions: JSON Web Tokens + Local Storage
-- Third partry API's: AuthO, OAuth2.0 (Open Standard), Firebase, etc.
+- Third party API's: AuthO, OAuth2.0 (Open Standard), Firebase, etc.

 ## Sessions versus tokens debate
 Sessions are battle-tested for 20+ years and are not open to XSS attacks if cookies use the correct flags (http-only).
 They also do no contain any meaningful data that can be exploited.